Ten-Minute Miso Noodle Soup

 To keep this soup light and easily slurpable, it’s best to keep all of the vegetables thinly sliced and as delicate as possible.
 Cutting your vegetables on a mandolin might help or using a sharp knife.
 Prepping your vegetables the night before will make cooking even easier the next day.

-Storing Your Savory Vegan Miso Noodle Soup
+Storing Your Leftover Miso Noodle Soup

 Any extra vegan miso soup with noodles can be simply stored in a container in the fridge for up to 5 days.
 If your soup has lost some of its liquid and is more like a stew, you can easily add a little extra water or vegetable broth before heating.